-Age 158 years approximately.
-Weather It was overcast with rain showers, following generally mixed weather conditions.
+Age 224 years approximately.

+Weather It was overcast and dry, following generally similar conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stack is of stone construction, having a pointed finish.
+The chimney stacks are of brick and block construction, having a roughcast and pointed finish.
 There are metal flashings at the base of the chimney.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.